 \subsection{Per-Category Evaluation Results}

-\cref{tab:quant-13cats-sidecol} presents the evaluation results on all $13$ categories in the Lightwheel dataset~\cite{simready2025}.
+\cref{tab:lightwheel-category-split} provides the category distribution of our introduced Lightwheel benchmark. \cref{tab:quant-13cats-sidecol} presents the evaluation results on all $14$ individual categories.
 While \method outperforms baseline methods on almost all categories, the performance drops significantly on out-of-distribution categories such as stand mixer and stovetop, indicating our approach is still bottlenecked by the limited diversity in the training data.

-Articulate Anymesh~\cite{qiu2025articulate} performs better specifically on the stand mixer category.
+Articulate AnyMesh~\cite{qiu2025articulate} performs better specifically on the stand mixer category.
 This is because stand mixer never appears in its training set and its articulation pattern is distinct from all other training objects.
-With its strong VLM-based generalization, Articulate Anymesh handles this unseen category particularly well.
-For the range hood category, objects often contain a very large base component that occupies the majority of the object’s volume.
+With its strong VLM-based generalization, Articulate AnyMesh handles this unseen category particularly well.
+For the range hood category, objects often contain a very large base component that occupies the majority of the object's volume.
 SINGAPO~\cite{liusingapo} tends to predict oversized parts, especially when the input object falls outside its training distribution.
-Because the ground-truth base part is already extremely large, SINGAPO’s tendency to over-predict part extents accidentally aligns with the dominant fixed region, leading to inflated IoU values for this specific category.
+Because the ground-truth base part is already extremely large, SINGAPO's tendency to over-predict part extents accidentally aligns with the dominant fixed region, leading to inflated IoU values for this specific category.